liuzihe02/RDPO/README.md

 Modify the trainer to take in the RDPO loss term accordingly

-> Note that when LoRA is used, the reference model is simply the base model!
-LoRA a
+> Note that when LoRA is used, the reference model is the base model without LoRA adapters.
+The policy is model with LoRA adapters
+>
+> I have hardcoded the trainer files to use `torch.bfloat16`; please always use `bf16: true` in the yaml settings!
+To reduce unneccessary type conversions

 ### 5. Create `train/rdpo/workflow.py`